 Q: Am I eligible to attend a CIVIS BIP?

 A: CIVIS BIPs are open to students at any of the CIVIS member universities.
 Special criteria and processes apply to students from the University of Glasgow and the University of Lausanne though, i.e., to students from member universities outside the European Union.
+Some BIP are also open to students enrolled at a strategic partner university of CIVIS in Africa (check here if your university is among those from which applications for those BIP are possible).
 The detailed eligibility and selection criteria are mentioned in the “Practical Details” section of each BIP's webpage.